anankeman/Contest-ai-on-the-rise/wiki-template/Conclusions-and-Reflections.md

 ## Conclusions and Learning

 The competition was difficult!
 But having a setting to practice different AI techniques was very informative.
 One of the main take-aways was that every strategy has its pros and cons.
 There are some that will perform well at some tasks, but are less good at others, and there is always a trade off between complexity and optimality.

+Reflecting on the strategy employed in this competition, it is likely from our results that using a decision tree was not the right decision, and it doesn't provide a general solution to the problem, as it is not possible to forsee every outcome, and programming the tree generally leads to an unintelligent agent.

 The second and third strategies employed proved not to be as effective as A*, however this could be due to implementation, or simply the problem being solved.
 It is likely that with more variety a better solution could have been found.